DaviMoreira58/web_amazon/README.md

 # web_amazon
 web project with the purpose of checking the 100 best-selling books on Amazon and doing a data analysis

-vamos usar a biblioteca stramlit para a parte de desenvolvimento web [stramlit](https://streamlit.io/)
+## Lib
+we will use the stramlit library for the web development part [stramlit](https://streamlit.io/)

 pandas para a analise de dados